Rosewater (video game)

 Rosewater is a point-and-click adventure game developed by Grundislav Games.
 The game tells the story of Harley Leger, a freelance writer who travels to the frontier town of Rosewater in an alternate history version of the American West.
 It is set in the same world as the studio's previous game, Lamplight City.

 The game was announced March 12th, 2019 and features the voices of Greg Chun, Roger Clark, Neil Ross, Maya Murphy and more.
 It was released March 27, 2025.

 Plot

-The game focuses on Harley Leger (voiced by Maya Murphy), who arrives at the town of Rosewater to start a job in journalism, but an interview with a wild west legend named Gentleman Jake (voiced by Gavin Hammon) has her joining the hunt for a lost fortune.
+The game focuses on Harley Leger (voiced by Maya Murphy), who arrives at the town of Rosewater to start a job in journalism.
+She is assigned an interview with wild west legend Gentleman Jake (Gavin Hammon) and his assistant, sharpshooter Danny Luo (Matthew Yang King).

+After Harley shows off her capabilities in a bar brawl, the two rope Harley into their mission: finding a fortune, the remains of an investment from one Dr Bennett Clark's benefactors, in his abandoned lab.
+Dr Clark had come to Rosewater after a terrible accident at the Lamplight City Expo leaves bystanders and his assistant dead; he had continued his research there before again disappearing.
+The topic of his research, the "aether", has even inspired the formation of a cult.

+While investigating, the trio comes across a fort in the desert, where they meet a General Filomeno "Phil" Marquez (Christian Lanz), an idealistic rebel from New Spain forced to flee his homeland.
+On an excursion with the fort's captain, they're taken captive by O'odham scouts.
+The tribe's Chief Luzi tasks the group with raiding an army supply wagon; they're joined by healer Nadine Redbird (G.K.
+Bowes).
+Following the raid, the group continue their quest for Dr. Clark’s fortune, finding a clue in his laboratory that he's headed west, for the city of El Presidio.

+The group hires a driver, Lola Johnson (Leilani Jones), to take them there.
+In the journey, which takes several days, Harley and her companions encounter different obstacles, including con artists, settlers, bandits, and eccentrics, stopping to help people and engage in randomized encounter vignettes that branch based on player choices, affecting Harley's relationship with them and revealing more of the characters' backstories.